Modelling reporting delays for disease surveillance data: Model specification

 \subsection{Nowcasting}

 In any given time step $T$, there are a number of occurred-but-not-yet-reported (missing) values $n_{t,d}$, $t=T-D+1,\ldots,T; d=1,\ldots,D$ (grey cells in Table \ref{table1}), as well as the marginal totals $N_{T-D+1},\ldots,N_T$.
-Of primary interest is of course $N_T$ which needs to be nowcast, however hindcasts of $N_{T-D+1},\ldots,N_{T-1}$ may also be of interest, especially if one wants to detect a sharp increase or decrease in the counts.
+Of primary interest is of course $N_T$ which needs to be nowcast, however hindcasts of $N_{T-D+1},\ldots,N_{T-1}$ may also be of interest, especially if one wants to quantify the rate of increase or decrease in the counts.

 From a Bayesian perspective, this is a prediction problem where all the missing $n_{t,d,s}$ can be estimated from the posterior predictive distribution

 where $\bm{n}$ denotes all the data used to fit the model.
 This cannot be solved analytically, however with samples from the posterior $p(\bm{\Theta}|\bm{n})$ one can use Monte Carlo to approximate \eqref{predictive}.
 In practice, for each sample from $p(\bm{\Theta}|\bm{n})$, we simulate a value from the Negative Binomial $p(n_{t,d}|\bm{\Theta})$ to obtain an approximate sample from the predictive distribution $p(n_{t,d}|\bm{n})$.
 Due to the autoregressive nature of the temporal and delay components, predictions are performed sequentially starting from the top right corner of the run-off triangle, i.e. $n_{T-D+1,D}$, then moving down the rows sequentially going from left to right column-wise.
 Once posterior predictive samples of $n_{t,d}$ are available, then it is a matter of arithmetic to obtain equivalent samples from $p(N_t)$, the marginal totals.
 Samples from an approximation of the joint posterior distribution $p(\bm{\Theta}|\bm{n})$ can be obtained from R-INLA using the \texttt{inla.posterior.sample()} function as also illustrated in small area estimation (e.g. \cite{Vandendijck2016spatialstats}).